-2024 Performance Goals
+2025 First Half Performance Goals

-The table below sets forth the performance goals under this Program (each a "Goal") for the Performance Period, and the corresponding potential number of shares that will be issued for each RSU that vests (expressed as a percentage of the total RSUs subject to an Award) for each of the Goals depending on whether the Goal is achieved at the Minimum, Target, or Maximum Achievement Percentage.
+The table below sets forth the performance goals under this Program (each a "Goal") for the Performance Period.
 The Administrator has sole discretion to amend, modify, remove or replace any Goal prior to its achievement.

-The Administrator shall determine the Achievement Percentage for each Goal and the aggregate Earned Percentage on the Determination Date as follows:
+The Administrator shall determine the Achievement Percentage for each Goal and the aggregate Earned Percentage on the Determination Date by reference to the number of elements completed as referenced in the Company's master objectives list that are targeted for completion during the Performance Period.

-- If the Administrator determines that the Minimum Achievement Percentage for a particular Goal has not been achieved during the Performance Period, the Achievement Percentage for that Goal shall be 0%. - If the Administrator determines that the Minimum, Target or Maximum Achievement Percentage for a particular Goal has been exactly achieved, the Achievement Percentage for that Goal shall be as noted in the applicable column for that Goal in the table below. - Unless otherwise noted below, if the Administrator determines that the number of objectives completed is between the thresholds for Minimum and Target Achievement Percentage or between the Target and Maximum Achievement Percentage for a particular Goal, the Achievement Percentage for that Goal shall be prorated based on the number of the objectives completed relative to Goal's threshold levels. - If objectives are completed above the Maximum Achievement Percentage for a particular Goal, the Achievement Percentage for that Goal shall be as noted in the Maximum Achievement Percentage column for that Goal in the table below. - The "Earned Percentage" shall be calculated by summing the Achievement Percentages achieved for each Goal.
+- For each Goal, the Minimum Achievement Percentage shall be achieved if 60% of the H1'25 elements associated with such Goal have been achieved; the Target Achievement Percentage shall be achieved if 80% of the H1'25 elements associated with such Goal have been achieved; and the Maximum Achievement Percentage shall be achieved if 100% of the H1'25 elements associated with such Goal have been achieved. - If the Administrator determines that the Minimum Achievement Percentage for a particular Goal has not been achieved during the Performance Period, the Achievement Percentage for that Goal shall be 0%. - If the Administrator determines that the Minimum, Target or Maximum Achievement Percentage for a particular Goal has been exactly achieved, the Achievement Percentage for that Goal shall be 10%, 20% or 25%, respectively. - If the Administrator determines that the number of elements completed is between the thresholds for Minimum and Target Achievement Percentage or between the Target and Maximum Achievement Percentage for a particular Goal, the Achievement Percentage for that Goal shall be prorated, based on the number of elements achieved, rounded to the nearest whole percentage point. - If objectives are completed at or above the Maximum Achievement Percentage for a particular Goal, the Achievement Percentage for that Goal shall be as noted in the Maximum Achievement Percentage column for that Goal in the table below. - The "Earned Percentage" shall be calculated by summing the Achievement Percentages achieved for each Goal.
 The maximum possible Earned Percentage is 125%.
-Solely as an example, assuming that the Achievement Percentages for Goals 1 through 5 were 37.5%, 30%, 25%, 12.5% and 5%, respectively, the Earned Percentage would be 110%.
+Solely as an example, assuming that the Achievement Percentages for Goals 1 through 5 were 15%, 25%, 25%, 20% and 25%, respectively, the Earned Percentage would be 110%.